dsGitHubRepository/data-analysis-pc/README.md

 6. [Full Functionality Test ](README.md#FFT)

 # Introduction
 Input data set contains information on prescription drug prescribed by healthcare providers.
-It contains id, prescriber last and first name, drug name and cost as comma separated items.
+It contains id, prescriber last and first name, drug name and cost as comma separated items. ./output/itcont.txt is a smaller unit of original input sample data with 0.5 million data entry.

 # Additional Subroutines
 I used two additional subroutines and they are following :